hasura/graphql-engine/docs/graphql/manual/getting-started/heroku-simple.rst

 It is the easiest and fastest way of trying Hasura out.

 If you'd like to link this to an existing database, please head to this guide instead:
-:doc:`Using an existing database on Heroku <../deployment/heroku/using-existing-heroku-database>`.
+`Using an existing database on Heroku <https://docs.hasura.io/1.0/graphql/manual/deployment/heroku/using-existing-heroku-database.html>`_.

 Deploy to Heroku
 ----------------